 The pause was long.
 “You’re right.
 The worst part is that I am not going to do one more damn thing about it!”

 At that time, the statement was true.
-Life went on and as we near the 35th anniversary of the Wilberg Mine Disaster, it is time, time to give voice to the dead, not only those first entombed in the very darkness that was so much a part of their lives, but for their posterity and that of others who question but do not get answers.
+Life went on and as we near the 35th anniversary of the Wilberg Mine Disaster, it is time, time to give voice to the dead, not only those first entombed in the very darkness that was so much a part of their lives, but for their posterity and that of others who have questioned but do not get truthful answers.